Janai Fuller, violin

 She enjoys the opportunity of taking students on the journey of learning violin and the many life lessons that violin study teaches.

-Meg Risso grew up in the Seattle area, playing in every Seattle Youth Symphony orchestra and studying with Ray Davis.
+Meg Risso grew up in the Seattle area, playing in the Seattle Youth Symphony orchestras and studying with Fay Chi, David Tonkinogui, and Ray Davis.
 She graduated from Oberlin with a degree in Music Performance, studying under Hans Jensen and Peter Rejto and lingered in the Midwest to play with the Oakley Street Cello Ensemble in Chicago.
-Now back in Seattle, Meg teaches cello, adjudicates at Solo & Ensemble festivals, and coaches cello for Marrowstone in the City, Seattle Youth Symphony's Symphonette Orchestra, and for several local high schools.
-Meg plays with the Puget Sound Symphony Orchestra and for various solo and group gigs around town.
-Meg has worked with kids musically and academically for the last 13 years.
+Now back in Seattle, Meg teaches cello, adjudicates at Solo & Ensemble festivals, and coaches cello for Marrowstone in the City, Seattle Youth Symphony’s Symphonette Orchestra, and for local high schools.
+Meg plays with the Puget Sound Symphony Orchestra and for various group gigs.
+Meg has worked with kids musically and academically for the last 13 years and has taken Every Child Can with Pam Davenport and Suzuki training with Rick Mooney.
 She loves fostering confidence through the process of learning music and sharing her passion for cello with all of her students.